Cinnamon-Toast-Cronch/FEC/ReadMe.md

 <h2>
   About the project:
 </h2>
 <p> The project is an e-commerce website developed according to business requirements documents set out by Hack Reactor.
-It contains four primary modules including product details, related items, questions and answers, and ratings and reviews modules.
-We worked together as a group of four to implement the repo from scratch and develop a client-facing storefront website using an API provided by Hack Reactor.
+It contains four primary widgets including product details, related items, questions and answers, and ratings and reviews.
+We worked together as a group of four to implement the repo from scratch and develop a client-facing storefront website using a provided API.
 The work included but was not limited to:
 <ol>
   <li>Creating a blank repository and building a file skeleton, including dependencies</li>
-  <li>Agreeing on technologies we would use throughout the project, including testing software</li>
+  <li>Planning out which technologies we would use throughout the project, including testing software</li>
   <li>Building a server to interact with a provided Hack Reactor API</li>
   <li>Splitting up the app into widgets and agreeing how responsibility for each widget would be divided</li>
-  <li>Staying in regular communication to be aware of potential blockers or bugs as development proceeded</li>
+  <li>Staying in regular communication and using an AGILE workflow to be aware of potential blockers or bugs as development proceeded</li>
   <li>Deploying the app on AWS</li>
 </ol>